MapsGraphsCharts/falcon_fhr/README.md

 The summary lists high-value endpoints, extracted tokens (e.g. `publicGuid`, `assessmentToken`), and the complete cookie inventory grouped by domain.

 ### API-based search
 After login the scraper opens the travel search-results route to satisfy Amex's anti-bot checks before POSTing to `…/hotel/properties`.
-Payloads are generated via `SearchParams`.
-For each destination a subdirectory is created under `data/downloads/<destination_key>/` containing:
-- the raw API payload (`hotels_raw.json`)
-- a DB-ready hotel metadata snapshot (`hotels_normalized.json`)
-- a stay-specific rate snapshot (`rates_normalized.json`)
+Payloads are generated via `SearchParams`, and every response is normalized directly into SQLite (`destinations`, `search_runs`, `hotels`, `room_types`, `rate_snapshots`, etc.).

-When multiple destinations are processed the normalised aggregates are deduplicated into `master_hotels_normalized.json` and `master_rates_normalized.json`.
-Override the default destination/dates/adults through `config/run_config.toml` (or `SCRAPER_SEARCH_*` env overrides) or construct custom payloads in code.
+Rerunning the CLI will now consult the DB before each destination: if the latest run for a given signature (label + check-in/check-out + adults/program filters) is already `complete`, the scraper skips it automatically so you resume exactly where the last sweep failed.
+Override the default destination/dates/adults through `config/run_config.toml` (or `SCRAPER_SEARCH_*` env overrides) or construct custom payloads programmatically.

+### Structured storage (SQLite)
+- Flip `SCRAPER_SQLITE_STORAGE_ENABLED=true` (or set `[storage] sqlite_enabled = true` in your run_config) to persist each destination run into `data/storage/hotels.sqlite3`.
+- The store tracks `search_runs` (status, request IDs, labels), immutable `destinations`, deduplicated `hotels`, `room_types`, and one row per stay-specific `rate_snapshot` along with nightly prices and fee/tax components.
+- Full JSON payloads are kept in `search_payloads` and `hotel_payloads`, so you retain every field even before it is mapped onto columns.
+- Resume support becomes simpler: every run is marked `running`/`complete`/`failed`, so you can spot and rerun destinations that crashed mid-way without losing history.
+- Point BI tools or ad-hoc SQL at the file whenever you want deeper analysis without juggling dozens of JSON dumps.
+- If you're developing with the DB open in another tool, tune `SCRAPER_SQLITE_BUSY_TIMEOUT_MS` (default 2000 ms) so the scraper fails fast instead of hanging behind a DataGrip lock.

+### Value analysis helpers
+- Use `scripts/analyze_value_windows.py` to surface large price swings per room type (default query inspects Japan FHR sweeps).
+Point it at any SQLite capture with `--db data/storage/hotels.sqlite3` and trim the window/destination clauses as needed.

 ### Destination catalog
 - The maintained catalog lives at `data/destinations/catalog.json`.
 Each entry contains a unique key, the Amex display name, and placeholders for the required metadata (`location_id`, `latitude`, `longitude`).